digitalinnovationone/dio-lab-open-source/community/Pidgeott.md

 ## Hello World!!
 ### My name is Matheus and I'm a IT student.

 Technology enthusiast passionate about creatively and efficiently solving problems.
 Committed to collaboration and clean code, I'm always on the lookout for new challenges and opportunities to contribute to innovative projects.
-My goal is to build solutions that make people's lives easier and more efficient, utilizing the latest technologies and best development practices
+My goal is to build solutions that make people's lives easier and more efficient, utilizing the latest technologies and best development practices.

 ### <b>Languages:</b>
 <div>